-- 1. Configure Port:
+- 1. Configure the PORT:

-- Disable pin output driver (Refer to the TRIS register)
+- Disable the pin output driver (refer to the TRISx register)

-- Configure pin as analog (Refer to the ANSEL register)
+- Configure pin as an analog (refer to the ANSELx register)

 - 2. Configure the ADC module:

 - · Select ADC conversion clock

 - · Configure voltage reference

 - · Select ADC input channel

 - · Turn on ADC module

 - 3. Configure ADC interrupt (optional):

 - · Clear ADC interrupt flag

 - · Enable ADC interrupt

-- Enable peripheral interrupt
+- · Enable peripheral interrupt

 - Enable global interrupt(1)

-- 4. Wait the required acquisition time(2).
+- 4. Wait the required acquisition time.
+(2)

 - 5. Start conversion by setting the GO/DONE bit.

-- Wait for ADC conversion to complete by one of the following:
+- 6. Wait for ADC conversion to complete by one of the following:

 - Polling the GO/DONE bit

 - Waiting for the ADC interrupt (interrupts enabled)

-- 7. Read ADC Result.
+- 7. Read ADC result.

 - 8. Clear the ADC interrupt flag (required if interrupt is enabled).

 - Note 1: The global interrupt can be disabled if the user is attempting to wake-up from Sleep and resume in-line code execution.

 - 2: Refer to Section 16.4 "ADC Acquisition Requirements".